walshbr/introduction-to-text-analysis/issues/google_ngram.md

 The [Google NGram Viewer](https://books.google.com/ngrams) is often the first thing people think of when

-Provide a word or comma-seperated phrase, and the NGram viewer will
+Provide a word or comma-seperated phrase, and the NGram viewer will graph how often those search terms occur over a given corpus for a given number of years.
+You can specify a number of years as well as a particular google books corpus.

 An NGram is another name for a sequence of words of length *n*.